openzipkin/brave/spring-beans/README.md

 * MessagingTracingFactoryBean - for messaging tagging and sampling policy
 * CurrentTraceContextFactoryBean - to integrate decorators such as correlation.
 * BaggagePropagationFactoryBean - for propagating baggage fields in process and over headers
+  * SingleBaggageFieldFactoryBean - configures a single baggage field
 * CorrelationScopeDecoratorFactoryBean - for scope decorations such as MDC (logging) field correlation
-* CorrelationFieldFactoryBean - configures a baggage field for correlation

-Here are some example beans using the factories in this module:
+  * SingleCorrelationFieldFactoryBean - configures a single baggage field for correlation Here are some example beans using the factories in this module:
 ```xml
   <bean id="sender" class="zipkin2.reporter.beans.OkHttpSenderFactoryBean">